anmolkhanna93/movieViewer/README.md

-# Tip-Calculator
+#Flicks-App
 CodePath Ios Submission

-# Pre-work - TipCalculator
+# Week1 - TipCalculator

-TipCalculator is a tip calculator application for iOS.
+Flicks is a application for iOS to see the top rated movies.

 Submitted by: Anmol Khanna

-Time spent: 6 hours spent in total

 ## User Stories